 RER train station Aéroport Charles de Gaulle 1 is next to airport terminal 3.
 Terminal 3 passengers can simply use the covered pedestrian walkway to the train.
 Passengers from terminal 1 should use the free CDGVAL shuttle train (navette) from the terminal to stop Terminal 3 – Roissypole.

 Terminal 2 passengers should use Aéroport Charles de Gaulle 2-TGV Station, which can be reached by walking or on moving walkways from most part of terminal 2.
 However, terminal 2G passengers should use the free shuttle bus navette N3 to Terminal 2C and walk from the airport to the station.
 It is a very long walk from Terminal 2A and 2B – alternatively, free shuttle bus N1 may be used from here to the station entrance.

 If at the wrong station (or terminal building) use the free CDGVAL shuttle train (navette) that connect the airport terminals and parking areas in a transit loop.
 It is not possible to walk between most of the airport terminal buildings.

 RER line B trains are a very convenient way to travel between downtown Paris and Paris-Charles de Gaulle Airport.
 The train does not get stuck in traffic but as RER trains are primarily commuter trains, they do not have space for bulky luggage and can get very full during the rush hour.

 Buses offer an alternative to the airport with Les Cars Air France particularly convenient and comfortable.
 For groups, pre-booked airport shuttle vans may be a good option, especially if traveling with luggage, at odd hours, or a final destination far from the station.
 Compare prices before making reservations.
-Taxi2Airport gives online quotations for private airport transfers without first requiring personal details or flight numbers.
+Taxi2Airport and Suntransfers give online quotations for private airport transfers without first requiring personal details or flight numbers.